hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 it has to work against intentionally degenerate data, unfortunately.
 Both the nugget and the surrounding opaque data are available to the attacker to manipulate in any way they like before it all gets passed through my engine.
 The data has to come out squeaky clean without destroying the good stuff in the process

 [23:10:43](#6Y2oWP3XkOiCWkHKbAdNt7fMq19Y9MCW3ob7ZlFjyis) <rseger (rseger)>:
-bah, my `to` hack works but it is painfully slow Ì†ΩÌ∏≠ why you gotta be right @hiiamboris?
+bah, my `to` hack works but it is painfully slow üò≠ why you gotta be right @hiiamboris?

 [23:15:42](#L-SdZ2lRxdYVhSlPplOqanlgq4kZ6FajKsAvc-8XOVw) <rseger (rseger)>:
 I gotta take a break for a bit but if anyone is bored and interested in a concrete example, this works save being painfully slow